Single AutoResponder

 - Add one or more line breaks with the Line Break block.

-Now that you have the "big picture," it's time to stack blocks.
+Now that you have the "big picture," it's time to build the email.
 Ready to begin?
 Let's go...

 Tips

-- Or...
-"Thank you very much for participating in our online poll.
+Or...
+"Thank you for participating in our online poll.
 Here are the results tallied so far."

-- You can also encourage visitors to return to your site, or to subscribe to your e-zine.
+You can also encourage visitors to return to your site, or to subscribe to your newsletter.

 Links belong right in the flow of the copy.
-Text links to other pages, other sites, your order page, etc., must flow naturally within the context of your e-mail.
+Text links to your site's pages, other sites, your order page, etc., must flow naturally within the context of your email.

 Use links primarily to...

-1) Entice contacts to return to your Web site for more information, related offers, a free download, or whatever is most relevant to this discussion.
+Entice contacts to return to your site for more information, related offers, a free download, or whatever is most relevant to this discussion.

-2) Provide a click-through directly to an appropriate partner's products or services that you believe will deliver great value.
+Provide a click-through opportunity directly to an appropriate partner's products or services that you believe will deliver great value.

 Tips

-Suppose, for instance, you're using this e-mail to deliver more detailed information about the specialty service you offer.
-Provide some great information, and encourage them to take advantage of a one-on-one telephone consultation.
+Suppose, for instance, you're using this email to deliver more detailed information about the specialty service you offer.
+Provide some great information, and encourage them to take advantage of a telephone consultation.

 AutoResponder Graphics Block

 Graphics do have their place in your messages.
-But use them sparingly -- graphics will increase the load-up time in your client's mail software.
+But use them sparingly.
 You don't want people to hit the delete button.
 Keep in mind...

 Before you add a graphic, make sure it fits these specifications...